hms-dbmi/viv/docs/CUSTOM_SHADERS.md

-Viv's shaders can be modified via [deck.gl hook functions](https://deck.gl/docs/developer-guide/custom-layers/writing-shaders#standard-shader-hooks).
-The `LensExtension`, `AdditiveColormapExtension`, and `ColorPaletteExtesnion` (default) in Viv are implemented using these features - look [here](https://github.com/hms-dbmi/viv/tree/master/src/extensions) for examples.
-To take advantage of this feature, pass in a deck.gl [layer extension](https://deck.gl/docs/api-reference/extensions/overview) where the `getShaders` function returns an `inject` method for one of the following supported hooks:
+Viv's shaders can be modified via [deck.gl shader hooks](https://deck.gl/docs/developer-guide/custom-layers/writing-shaders#standard-shader-hooks).
+The `LensExtension`, `AdditiveColormapExtension`, and `ColorPaletteExtesnion` (default) in Viv are [implemented as shader hooks](https://github.com/hms-dbmi/viv/tree/master/src/extensions).
+Implementing your own extension requires extending the [standard layer extension](https://deck.gl/docs/api-reference/extensions/overview) with a `getShaders` method that returns an `inject` function for one of the following supported hooks:

 ### `DECKGL_PROCESS_INTENSITY(inout float intensity, vec2 contrastLimits, int channelIndex)`

 This hook allows for custom processing of raw pixel intensities.
-For example, an non-linear (or alternative) transformation function may be provided to override the default linear ramp function with 2 contrast limit endpoints.
+For example, a non-linear (or alternative) transformation function may be provided to override the default linear ramp function with two contrast limit endpoints.
 This hook is available on all layers in all modes.
 By default, the layer provides a reasonable function for this.

 ### `DECKGL_MUTATE_COLOR(inout vec4 rgba, float intensity0, float intensity1, float intensity2, float intensity3, float intensity4, float intensity5, vec2 vTexCoord)`
+### `DECKGL_MUTATE_COLOR(inout vec4 rgba, float intensity0, float intensity1, float intensity2, float intensity3, float intensity4, float intensity5, vec2 vTexCoord)`

 This hook allows for users to mutate conversion of a processed intensity (from `DECKGL_PROCESS_INTENSITY`) into a color.
 This is only available in 2D layers.
-There is no default for this, so one of the extensions used must implement this.
+An implementation for this hook is required by all Viv extensions.

 ### `DECKGL_FILTER_COLOR(inout vec4 color, FragmentGeometry geometry)`